kayengxiongTST/kayengxiongTST/README.md

 ## Awards
 * April 2018, 2nd prize of Microsoft Office Specialist in Laos.
-* May 2019, got a consolation prize LAOS annual ICT awards.
+* May 2019, got a consolation prize for LAOS annual ICT awards.
 * Jan 2020 - Jan 2021, Erasmus+ programe exchange in Sweden.

 ## Skills